What to Do With Your Cultures While You’re on Vacation

 Milk Kefir Grains

 Storing kefir grains for a week: Place your kefir grains in milk.
-If you have 1 tablespoon of grains, store them in at least 2 cups of milk, 3 is better.
+If you have 1 tablespoon of grains, store them in at least 2 cups of milk, 3 cups would be better.
 I like to make sure that they have plenty of food to eat.
 If you have more grains, add more milk accordingly.
 Then you place this in the refrigerator.
 This will last for one week.
-Coming home: When you return home strain off the milk that the grains were resting in and discard (you can also give this to pets!) and put them in new milk to make kefir.
+Coming home: When you return home, strain off the milk that the grains were resting in and discard the milk (you can also give this to pets!) and put the grains in new milk to make kefir.

 The grains will be a little slower making kefir when you first take them out of the fridge.
 The cold slows them down a bit, but the second time you make kefir they will be back up to speed.

-Longer than a week: If you're going to be gone for more than one week, then I recommend you freeze them in powdered milk.
-Place powdered milk in a rectangular food storage container covering the bottom with powdered milk.
-Then place the grains in the powder milk layer and sprinkle them with more powdered milk until they're completely covered in powdered milk.
-The more the better.
+Longer than a week: If you're going to be gone for more than one week, I recommend you freeze them in powdered milk.
+Place powdered milk in a rectangular food storage container after covering the bottom with powdered milk.
+Then place the grains in the powdered milk layer and sprinkle them with more powdered milk until they're completely covered in powdered milk.
+You can add a little milk if you want to cover them but it's not necessary.
+If you use a lot of powdered milk, the more the better.
 Cover the container with a secure lid.
 I use a rectangular food-grade storage container.
 You can use glass containers or plastic ones.
-Silicon containers will work too.
+Silicone containers will work too.
+The grains do diminish some when you freeze them, and the longer they are frozen, the more they diminish.
+So you will have a smaller amount of grains than you started with and this is normal.

 Kombucha Starter